GuiPimenta-Dev/desafio_shape/README.md

 **5. Netlify**

-* Great choice of server for hosting front-end applications.
+* Great free cloud option for hosting front-end applications with CI/CD integrations.

 * Used to host the front-end.